k-l-yeung/nba_champ_Tableau_map_EDA_sql_wiki_scraping/README.md

 - [List of NBA champions](https://en.wikipedia.org/wiki/List_of_NBA_champions)
 - [Current NBA teams](https://en.wikipedia.org/wiki/National_Basketball_Association#Teams)

-Questions
+Questions answered in this project in sql
-a.
-Most frequency NBA Finals Outcome
+- Most frequency NBA Finals Outcome
-b.
-Total Championship Won by each Team
+- Total Championship Won by each Team
-c.
-Total Title Loss by each Team
+- Total Title Loss by each Team
-Which franchise has lost most often in the NBA finals Which teams made the finals but never won the championship?
+- Which franchise has lost most often in the NBA finals
+- Which teams made the finals but never won the championship?
-Which team were swept in the NBA Finals and in what year?
+- Which team were swept in the NBA Finals and in what year?
-Which year and teams pushed to a game 7 in the NBA Finals?
+- Which year and teams pushed to a game 7 in the NBA Finals?
-Which city has endured the most NBA Finals loss
+- Which city has endured the most NBA Finals loss
-Of teams who have won at least one championship, what is the probability that a team win if they make it to the final?
+- Of teams who have won at least one championship, what is the probability that a team win if they make it to the final?
-Who is each team nemesis?
+- Who is each team nemesis?
 For each team that made the NBA finals, to whom did they lose to for at least twice?

 2. About the author: Kam Leung Yeung (Sam)¶
 * PhD in Cognitive Psychology, Iowa State University in Ames, Iowa, USA